ZubairKh/rn-senior-dev-challenge/README.md

 ## Weather Dashboard Highlights

-- Fetches live conditions for Berlin, London, Paris, Amsterdam, and Prague with OpenWeather per-city requests (free-tier friendly).
+- Fetches live conditions for a curated list of cities with OpenWeather per-city requests (free-tier friendly).
-- Caches the latest snapshots and user preferences locally for instant rehydration and offline resilience.
 - Sorting (name, temperature, humidity, wind) and filtering (all, comfortable, rainy) keep the data actionable.

-- Responsive cards, pull-to-refresh, and quick settings panel (theme toggle + sign-out) mirror modern native dashboard patterns across portrait and landscape modes.
+**Improvement Opportunity:**

+- Add a city search feature so users can search for and view weather conditions for any city of their choice, not just the static demo list.
+This would enhance personalization and real-world utility.

 > **Note:**
 > The city list is static for demo purposes, as the challenge only requires weather for at least 3 cities.
 In a real-world app, this can be easily extended to support dynamic city search or user-driven city management by updating the architecture to fetch cities from an API or allow user input.